Deciding Isomorphy using Dehn fillings, the splitting case: Introduction

-Let $G_a, G_b$ be non-isomorphic rigid groups, with trivial outer automorphism group, and hyperbolic relative to $P_a, P_b$ respectively.
-Now let $P$ be a group in which $P_a$ and $P_b$ each embed in two different ways via $i_k:P_a \to P$, $j_k: P_b\to \tilde P$, $k=1,2$.
+Let $G_a, G_b$ be groups that are hyperbolic relative to some subgroup $P_a, P_b$ respectively, non-isomorphic, rigid, and with trivial outer automorphism group.
+Now let $P$ be a group in which $P_a$ and $P_b$ each embed in two different ways via $i_k:P_a \to P$, $j_k: P_b\to P$, $k=1,2$.
 Let $\Gamma_1,\Gamma_2$ be the amalgams for the attaching maps $i_k, j_k; k=1,2$.
-These groups are relatively hyperbolic, by the Combination Theorem, and the splitting of $\Gamma_k$ that is exhibited is the canonical JSJ splitting of $(\Gamma_k,P)$.
-It follows that $(\Gamma_1, P)$ is isomorphic to $(\Gamma_2, P)$ if and only if there is an automorphism $\alpha$ of $P$ such that the maps $\alpha\circ i_1$ is {conjugate} in $P$ to $i_2$ (i.e. they differ by postcomposition by an inner automorphism), and $\alpha\circ j_1$ is conjugate in $P$ to $j_2$.
-If we fix a tuple of generators for the edge groups, deciding the existence of such an automorphism is an instance of the {mixed Whitehead problem} in $P$.
+These groups are relatively hyperbolic, by the Combination Theorem \cite{Dah_CoC}, and the splitting of $\Gamma_k$ that is exhibited, is the canonical JSJ splitting of $(\Gamma_k,P)$.
+It follows that $(\Gamma_1, P)$ is isomorphic to $(\Gamma_2, P)$ if and only if there is an automorphism $\alpha$ of $P$ such that the maps $\alpha\circ i_1$ and $\alpha\circ j_1$ are respectively conjugated in $P$ to $i_2$ and to $j_2$.
+If we fix a tuple of generators for the edge groups, deciding the existence of such an automorphism $\alpha$ is an instance of the {mixed Whitehead problem} in $P$ (see Definition \ref{def:mwhp}.)
+We will in fact solve the mixed Whitehead problem for nilpotent groups, using the powerful theory of \cite{GS1} and the arithmeticity of the automorphism group of a finitely generated nilpotent group and of its holomorph.

-If we allow $(G_a, P_a)$ and $(G_b, P_b)$ to have non-trivial outer automorphisms, the situation is further complicated: $(\Gamma_1,P)$ is isomorphic to $(\Gamma_2,P)$ if and only if there are automorphisms $\beta_a \in \aut{G_a},\beta_b \in \aut{G_b}$ and $\alpha \in \aut{P}$ such that the following hold: where $\sim_P$ denotes conjugacy in $P$.
-Note that a choice of $\alpha$, to satisfy (\ref{e:conj1}), depends on $\beta_a$, and a choice of $\beta_2$, to satisfy (\ref{e:conj2}), depends on $\alpha$; all three automorphisms are {interdependent}.
+If we allow $(G_a, P_a)$ and $(G_b, P_b)$ to have non-trivial outer automorphisms, the situation is further complicated: $(\Gamma_1,P)$ is isomorphic to $(\Gamma_2,P)$ if and only if there are automorphisms $\beta_a \in \aut{G_a, P_a},\beta_b \in \aut{G_b, P_b}$ and $\alpha \in \aut{P}$ such that the following hold: where $\sim_P$ denotes conjugacy in $P$.
+Note that a choice of $\alpha$, to satisfy (\ref{e:conj1}), depends on $\beta_a$, and a choice of $\beta_b$, to satisfy (\ref{e:conj2}), depends on $\alpha$; all three automorphisms are {interdependent}.

-There is some comfort to be found in the fact the outer automorphism groups of rigid relatively hyperbolic groups are {finite}.
-This, combined with the fact that maximal parabolic subgroups of relatively hyperbolic groups are self-normalized, enables us to reduce the problem to only {finitely many} different choices of $\beta_a,\beta_b$; thus reducing the problem to finitely many instances of the mixed Whitehead problem.
+There is some comfort to be found in the fact the outer automorphism groups of rigid relatively hyperbolic groups are {finite}, thus leaving finitely many possibilities for $\beta_a,\beta_b$ up to conjugacy.
+But unfortunately, we still do not know how to effectively compute this finite group in general.